Best Canvas Prints Reviews by PhotographyTalk

 The challenge is, how do you know you are getting the most for your dollar?
-You go to Google and there seems to be hundreds of companies offering canvases, and every canvas company claims to be the best.
+You go to Google and there seems to be hundreds of companies offering canvas prints, and every canvas company claims to be the best.
+On a side note, you can find tons of information about everything related to photography on our website PhotographyTalk.com.

-So why not select three mainstream companies and have a good old-fashioned shootout?!
-(Queue the banjo)… Yee Haw!
+So why not select three mainstream companies and have a good old-fashioned canvas prints shootout?!
+(Cue the banjo)… Yee Haw!

 So, I decided to set a budget for $100.
-With that budget, I would set out to get the best print with most options with each of these three companies and try to do so without going over budget.
+With that budget, I would set out to get the best canvas prints with most options with each of these three companies and try to do so without going over budget.
+This is a small budget for quality canvas prints, but it's a worthy test!

 I used a photo that had plenty of colors, shadows, and highlights.
-Here’s the photo:
+Here’s the photo I selected for this canvas prints test:

 The three companies that were selected for this secret shopper print off are canvas companies popular with photographers.
 I knew this was going to be fun!